rimpuhwe/rimpuhwe/README.md

 - 🌱 I’m currently learning **Software development**

-- 💬 About ME **I'm an enthusiastic software developer with a passion for crafting effective, user-friendly solutions through clean and scalable code.
-With a focus on both front-end and back-end technologies, I love turning ideas into fully functional applications that solve real-world problems.
+- 💬 I'm an enthusiastic software developer passionate about crafting effective, user-friendly solutions through clean and scalable code.
+Focusing on front-end and back-end technologies, I love turning ideas into fully functional applications that solve real-world problems.
 Currently deepening my expertise in HTML, CSS, JavaScript, and other tools, I’m always exploring new challenges to expand my skills.
 Driven by creativity and precision, I strive to build impactful software that enhances user experiences and makes technology accessible to everyone.**

 - 📫 How to reach me **rimpuhwemanzi@gmail.com**